palday/BoxCox.jl/docs/src/mixed-models.md

 While useful at times, speed has a natural interpretation and so we instead use the power relation, which is the actual key component, without normalization.

-## Fitting a model to the transormed response
+## Fitting a model to the transformed response

 Because `reaction` is stored in milliseconds, we use `1000 / reaction` instead of `1 / reaction` so that our speed units are responses per second.